Everything You Need to Know About Mexico's Hidden Beach in the Marieta Islands

 For nature enthusiasts, there can be no more perfect spot!
-Travelers can snorkel the coral reefs, whale watch in your way to the islands (from mid-December through the end of March), swim to a sandbank that’s perfect for sunbathing and then retreat to the shade when it’s time to cool off.
+Travelers can snorkel the coral reefs, whale watch on your way to the islands (from mid-December through the end of March), swim to a sandbank that’s perfect for sunbathing, and then retreat to the shade when it’s time to cool off.

 The Marieta Islands’ national park status means there is no fishing or hunting, and also that visitors must pay a national park fee that goes toward conserving this part of the Mexican national heritage.